imanfaraji/parallel_programs/README.md

-The following work are some sample parallel programs that are developed by Iman Faraji.
+In the following, I provide some sample parallel programs that are developed by me.

 # MPI ACCELERATOR BENCHMARK